pchab/AndroidRTC/README.md

 If you want to use them in your project, I recommend working with IntelliJ IDEA :

 - Start a new android application project
-- Add the .jar in the libs folder
+- Add the .jar and .so in the libs folder
 - Right-click "add as library"

 ## Author